chboudry/AML-secure-terraform/README.md

 - A hub & spoke toplogy
 - secure workspace
 - secure training computes (no public IP compute)
-- secure inference : dedicated AKS spoke & no public IP to aml extension
+- secure inference : dedicated AKS spoke & no public IP to AzureML extension

 ## How to